AlkaWildlife/alkawildlife.eu/en_GB/_md_pages/lafarge-cement-čížkovice.md

 ---
 title: 'Lafarge Cement, Čížkovice.'
 published: true
-permalink: /projects/peregrine-falcon-on-industrial-sites/cementarna-cizkovice
+permalink: /projects/peregrine-falcon-in-industrial-areas/cementarna-cizkovice
-long_title: 'Falcons at the cement plant, Čížkovice.'
+long_title: Falcons at the Čížkovice cement plant.
 description: Two falcon nest boxes were placed on the chimney of the cement plant in 2012.
 position: 3
 layout: two_columns_page